Halloween safety: Tips for trick-or-treaters

 Get clever with costumes

 - The brighter the better.
-Whether you buy a costume or make one yourself, choose bright colors and flame-retardant materials.
-If your child will be trick-or-treating outdoors after dark, attach reflective tape to his or her costume or treat bag.
+Choose bright colors and flame-retardant materials.
+If your child will be outdoors after dark, attach reflective tape to his or her costume or treat bag.

 - Size it right.
-In case it's chilly outdoors, make sure your child's costume is loose enough for warm clothing to be worn underneath — but not long enough to cause tripping.
+If it's chilly outdoors, make sure your child's costume is loose enough for warm clothing to be worn underneath — but not long enough to cause tripping.
 Avoid oversized shoes and high heels.

 Trick or treat with care

-Before your children start trick-or-treating, review these basic Halloween safety rules:
+Before your children start trick-or-treating, review these safety rules:

 - Set ground rules.
-If your child will be trick-or-treating without you, plan and discuss a familiar route and set a curfew.
+If your child will be trick-or-treating without you, plan a familiar route and set a curfew.
 Review safety rules, including staying with the group, walking only on the sidewalk, approaching only clearly lit homes, and never going inside a home or car for a treat.
-Have your child carry a cellphone for the evening so that he or she can contact you.
+Have your child carry a cellphone.

 - Ration the loot.
-If your child collects gobs of goodies, dole out a few pieces at a time and save the rest.
-You might even ask your child if he or she would like to swap some — or all — of the candy for something else, such as a special toy, book or outing.
+If your child collects lots of goodies, consider doling out a few pieces at a time.
+You might ask your child if he or she would like to swap some — or all — of the candy for something else, such as a toy, book or outing.

 Stay safe and sweet on the home front

 - Clean up.
-Put away anything trick-or-treaters could trip over, such as garden hoses, toys, bikes and lawn decorations.
+Put away tripping hazards, such as garden hoses, toys and bikes.
 Clear wet leaves, snow or other debris from the sidewalk.

 - Turn the lights on.
-Replace any burned-out bulbs to ensure good visibility at the walkway and front door.
+Replace burned-out bulbs to ensure visibility at the walkway and front door.

 - Control your pets.
 Take no chances that your pet might be frightened and chase or bite a child at your door.

 - Consider sugar substitutes.
-Instead of handing out sugar-laden treats, try stickers, fun pencils, rubber insects or colored chalk.
+Instead of handing out sweets, try stickers, fun pencils, rubber insects or colored chalk.

-If you'll be driving on Halloween, watch for children who might pop out between parked cars.
+And if you'll be driving on Halloween, watch for children crossing the street.
 Be especially careful entering or leaving driveways and alleys.
 Extra caution can help ensure Halloween safety for everyone.